Bounded KRnet and its applications to density estimation and approximation: B-KRnet

-We call the bijection given by equation \eqref{eqn:CDF_layer} CDF layer since the mapping is based on a CDF.
-On the other hand, the mapping \eqref{eqn:CDF_layer} only updates $\bm{x}_2$, another CDF coupling layer is needed for a complete update.
-In other words, the next CDF coupling layer can be defined as
+The bijection given by equation \eqref{eqn:CDF_layer} is referred to as the CDF coupling layer since the mapping is based on a CDF.
+On the other hand, the mapping \eqref{eqn:CDF_layer} only updates the second part $\bm{y}_2$, so another CDF coupling layer is needed for a complete update.
+The next CDF coupling layer can be defined by switching the roles of the two input parts: